cournape/Bento/doc/source/faq.rst

 Why to create a new tool ?
 ==========================

-Bento is mainly born out of my frustration with distutils while dealing with complex build issues in NumPy and SciPy.
-I found distutils poorly documented, being tightly coupled internally, and inflexible.
-Other tools built on top only made it worse by making putting more cruft over distutils instead of fixing it.
+Because scientific code depends so much on compiled languages (C and Fortran), the scipy community had to significantly extend the distutils extensions.
+It was found to be more and more difficult to maintain, and the source of numerous user complaints.
+In the last decade, several attemps of refactoring distutils have been made, but none succeeded.

-I also believe the current solutions suffer a lot of NIH, and ignore all lessons learned in packaging.
-Most other language-specific distribution frameworks (CPAN, CRAN, JSPAN, HackageDB) have some significant features in common not shared by distutils and setuptools:
+Bento is born out of this experience.
+We believe that current solutions based on distutils suffer a lot of NIH, and ignore lessons learned in packaging in most other systems.
+Bento aims at shamelessly copy what works in other systems (CPAN, CRAN, JSPAN, HackageDB).

-    - specified and versioned metadata formats
-    - enforced policies
-    - separate index of packages (so that you don't need to download a lot of software to know the dependencies of a package)
-    - simple implementations
-    - easy mirroring

 Why not extending existing tools (distutils, etc...) ?
 ======================================================